-If all internal procedures are exhausted and the student remains dissatisfied with the outcome of the appeal, then the case may be eligible for consideration by the Office of the Independent Adjudicator (OIA) (opens new window) as appropriate if they are an Higher Education student.
-For Further Education students, complaints can be raised to the ESFA.
+If all internal procedures are exhausted and the student remains dissatisfied with the outcome of the appeal, then the case may be eligible for consideration by the Office of the Independent Adjudicator (OIA) (opens new window).

 UCEM will not get involved in any appeals in relation to the apprenticeship end point assessment conducted by external bodies.
 All appeals should be sent directly to the relevant external end point assessment awarding body.